 Animal Ethics Committees

-The Prevention of Cruelty to Animals Act 1986 requires that institutions conducting research using animals comply with the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes 2004 (the Code) and nominate an Animal Ethics Committee (AEC) to oversee the conduct of the institution's care and use of animals for scientific purposes.
+The Prevention of Cruelty to Animals Act 1986 requires that persons conducting research using animals comply with the Australian Code for the Care and Use of Animals for Scientific Purposes 8th edition 2013 (the Code).
+Licence holders must nominate an Animal Ethics Committee (AEC) to oversee the conduct of the institution's care and use of animals for scientific purposes.

 Section 2 of the Code details the responsibilities of institutions and their AECs.
 It is important that prospective and existing AEC members are familiar with Section 2 of the Code; specifically, the terms of reference, operating procedures, membership for AECs, assessment of proposals, and monitoring and reporting requirements.